Inu × Boku SS: Characters

 Room 4 tenant.
-Born 21st of February, she is 15 years old at the beginning of the story.
+She is 15 years old at the beginning of the story.

 Ririchiyo is a young girl with long black hair and purple eyes, who is the descendant of an Oni.
 She leaves her home and moves into Maison de Ayakashi in order to live alone.
 She yearns to be independent and constantly worries about not being able to communicate with other people properly, due to her habit of rudely slighting people whenever they try to interact with her.
 As the daughter of a well-known and well-respected family, she felt she was only recognised for her family and not for herself; she was bullied by her peers and protected by her teachers and other adults who wished to be seen well by her family.
 This caused her to develop her bad habit and also incentivized her to move out.
 Her SS agent and servant is Sōshi Miketsukami, who has the blood of a fox-spirit.
 While at first she is exasperated by Sōshi's extreme willingness to serve her and is reluctant to accept him as her SS, the two grow close and eventually fall in love, beginning a relationship.
 She dies at the age of 16 after Sōshi's death, while fighting Mikoto and his army.